-Someone will point out that with all his abundance of wisdom Solomon was nevertheless a dismal failure at the end of his life (1 Kings 11:4-11).
-“His heat was not wholly true to the Lord his God, as was the heart of David his father” (v.4).
+Someone will point out that with all his abundance of wisdom Solomon was nevertheless a dismal failure at the end of his life (1st Kings 11:4-11).
+“His heart was not wholly true to the Lord his God, as was the heart of David his father” (v.4).
 Scripture records this sad sediment of the wisest man who ever lived:

 Solomon did not suddenly fail at the end of his life.
 The seeds of his demise were sown at the beginning.
-First Kings 3, the same chapter that records Solomon’s request for discernment reveals Solomon “made a marriage alliance with Pharaoh kings of ….Egypt….” (v.1) Verse 3 tells us “Solomon loved the Lord, walking in the
+1st Kings 3, the same chapter that records Solomon’s request for discernment, reveals Solomon “made a marriage alliance with Pharaoh kings of Egypt” (v.1).
+Verse 3 tells us “Solomon loved the Lord, walking in the

 Discernment is not enough apart from obedience.
 What good is it to know the truth if we fail to act accordingly?
 This is why James wrote, “be doers of the word, and not hearers only, deceiving yourselves” (James 1:22).
 Failure to obey is self-delusion; it is not true discernment, no matter how much intellectual knowledge we may possess.
 Solomon is biblical proof that even true discernment can give way to a destructive self-delusion.
 Disobedience inevitably undermines discernment.
 The only way to guard against that is to be doers of the Word and not hearers only.

-Fourth in our series of steps toward biblical discernment is this: Emulate those who demonstrate good discernment.
-Do not follow the leadership of people who are themselves “tossed to and fro by the waves and carried about by every wind of doctrine” (Eph 4:14).
-Find and follow leaders who display an ability to discern, to analyze and refute error, to teach the Scriptures clearly and accurately.
+Fourth in our steps toward biblical discernment is this: Emulate those who demonstrate good discernment.
+Do not follow the leadership of people who are themselves “tossed to and fro by the waves and carried about by every wind of doctrine” (Ephesians 4:14).
+Find and follow leaders who display an ability to discern, to analyze and refute error, and teach the Scriptures clearly and accurately.
 Read from authors who prove themselves careful handlers of divine truth.
 Listen to preachers who rightly divide the Word of Truth.
 Expose yourself to the teaching of people who think critically, analytically, and carefully.
 Learn from people who understand where

-I do this myself.
+I practice this myself.
 There are certain authors who have demonstrated skill in handling the Word and whose judgment I have come to trust.
-When I encounter a difficult issue—whether it a theological problem, an area of controversy, a new teaching I have never heard of before, or whatever- I turn to these authors first to see what they have to say.
-I wouldn’t seek help from an unreliable source or marginal theologian.
-I want to know what those who are skilled in exposing error and are gifted in presenting truth have to say.
+When I encounter a difficult issue—whether it’s a theological problem, an area of controversy,

-There have been outstanding men of discernment in every area of church history.
+There have been outstanding men of discernment in every area of Church history.
 Their writings remain invaluable resources for anyone who wishes to cultivate discernment.
 Martyn Lloyd-Jones and J. Gresham Machen are just two of many in the past century who distinguished themselves in the battle for truth.
-Charles Spurgeon, Charles Hodge and scores of other writers from the nineteenth century left a rich legacy of written material to help us discern between truth and error.
+Charles Spurgeon, Charles Hodge, and scores of other writers from the 19th century left a rich legacy of written material to help us discern between truth and error.
 In the century before that, Thomas Boston, Jonathan Edwards, and George Whitefield battled for truth, as did many others like them.
-The preceding era was the Puritan age—the sixteenth and seventeenth centuries, which gave us what is undoubtedly the richest catalog of resources for discernment.
+The preceding era was the Puritan age—the 16th and 17th centuries—gave us what is undoubtedly the richest catalog of resources for discernment.
 Before that, the Reformers fought valiantly for the Truth of God’s Word against the traditions of men.
-Virtually every era before the Reformation also has godly men of discernment who stood against error and defended the truth of God’s Word.
+Virtually every era before the Reformation also has godly men of discernment, who stood against error and defended the truth of God’s Word.
 Augustine, for example, preceded John Calvin by more than a thousand years, but he fought exactly the same theological battles and proclaimed precisely the same doctrines.
 Calvin and the Reformers drew heavily on Augustine’s writings as they framed their own arguments against error.
-In 325 A.D. a contemporary of Augustine, Athanasius, took a decisive stand against Arianism the same error that is perpetuated by modern-day Jehovah Witnesses.
+In 325 A.D. a contemporary of Augustine, Athanasius, took a decisive stand against Arianism, the same error that is perpetuated by modern-day Jehovah Witnesses.
 His writings stand today as the definitive response to that error.

 How?
-“Do your best”.
-Being diligent pictures a worker giving maximum effort in his or her work.
+“Do your best.”
+Being diligent paints a picture of a worker giving maximum effort in his or her work.
 It describes someone driven by a commitment to

-And if we are to divide the Word of God rightly, then we must be very diligent about studying it.
+And if we are to interpret the Word of God correctly, then we must be very diligent about studying it.
 There is no shortcut.
-Only as we master the Word of God are we made “competent, equipped for every good work” (3:17).
+Only as we master the Word of God are we made “competent, equipped for every good work” (2 Timothy 3:17).
 This is the essence of what it means to be discerning.

-Put simply, spiritual maturity is the process o learning to discern.
+Put simply, spiritual maturity is the process of learning to discern.
 The path to real discernment is the path to spiritual growth.
 Growth in grace is a continuous process through this earthly life.
-No Christian ever reaches complete maturity this side of heaven.
-“Now we see in a mirror dimly, but then face to ace.
-Now I know in apart; then I shall know fully, even as I have been fully known” (1 Cor 13:12).
-We must continually “grow in the grace and knowledge of our Lord and Savior Jesus Christ (2 Peter 3:18).
+No Christian ever reaches complete maturity this side of Heaven.
+“Now we see in a mirror dimly, but then face to face.
+Now I know in apart; then I shall know fully, even as I have been fully known” (1st Corinthians 13:12).
+We must continually “grow in the grace and knowledge of our Lord and Savior Jesus Christ” (2nd Peter 3:18).
 We should hunger “for the pure spiritual milk, that by it we may grow” (1st Peter 2:2).

 As we mature, our senses are exercised to discern good and evil (Hebrews 5:14).
-As we cease to be children, we gain stability (Eph 4:14-15).
+As we cease to be children, we gain stability (Ephesians 4:14-15).
 Mature people are discerning people.

 We know this from the natural world.
 Parents continually help their child to be discerning, even when they become teenagers.
 Parents help them think through issues, understand what is wise and unwise, and prompt them to make the right choices.
-We help them discern.
 The goal of parenting is to raise a discerning child.
 The same is true spiritually.
-You don’t pray for discerning and suddenly wake up with abundant wisdom.
+You don’t pray for discernment and suddenly wake up with abundant wisdom.
 It is a process of growth.

 Stay on the path of maturity.
-Sometimes it involves suffering and trials (James 1:2-4; 1 Peter 5:10).
+Sometimes it involves suffering and trials (James 1:2-4; 1st Peter 5:10).
 Often it necessitates divine chastening (Hebrews 12:11).
-As always it requires personal discipline (1 Tim 4:7-8).
+As always it requires personal discipline (1st Timothy 4:7-8).
 The rewards are rich:

-And these riches unlike diamonds, will retain their value and brilliance for all eternity.
+And these riches, unlike diamonds, will retain their value and brilliance for all eternity.
 The alternative is a life of theological confusion where spiritual treasures are confused with spiritual fakes.
-Hosea 14:9, “Whoever is wise, let him understand these things; whoever is discerning, let him know them; for the ways of the Lord are right, and the upright walk in them, but transgressors stumble in them.”
+Hosea 14:9 exhorts, “Whoever is wise, let him understand these things; whoever is discerning, let him know them; for the ways of the Lord are right, and the upright walk in them, but transgressors stumble in them.”